corcorana/restingIAF/iaf_manu.md

 ## 5 Conclusion
 We have developed a free, open source programme for automatically estimating individual alpha frequency in resting-state EEG data.
-This programme has been shown to perform more accurately than a simpler automated peak detection routine, and may return a higher proportion of empirical IAF estimates than parametric curve-fitting techniques.
+This programme has been shown to perform more accurately than a simpler automated peak detection routine, and may return a higher proportion of empirical IAF estimates than alternative techniques that rely on parametric curve-fitting procedure.
 Furthermore, this method is not dependent on alpha-band reactivity differences, which may bias IAF estimation.
 In addition to its obvious advantages from the perspective of analytic replicability and efficiency, simulation data indicate that this method could improve the accuracy and precision of future IAF-related research.
 This technique also promises to open up new lines of methodological inquiry, insofar as it facilitates direct comparison of two popular indices of IAF that have for the most part been studied independently of one another.